ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 > I would recommend to avoid this combination unless it's something with a really specific requirement since it's not too intuitive and it's hard to follow.

-Having optional arguments not grouped will rise an error
+Having optional arguments not grouped will rise an error:

 ```ruby
 def foo(arg1, arg2 = 'default value2', arg3, arg4 = 'default value4')